raushankumarrr88/ECS-CI-CD-multi-env/README.md

 - Add any additional information specific to your setup, such as specific dependencies or troubleshooting tips.
 - Make sure that any sensitive information (such as actual account IDs or secrets) is either abstracted out or stored securely, not in the README.

+## Setup and Usage

+For using the project in your aws Account.
+Below are the steps:-
+1: Create a Pipeline IN AWS code Pipeline
+2: Create Three env Varibale int the build phase which will consist the AWS Account No, ECR Repo Name, Region
+3. Trigger the pipeline and it will build all the infra